-Switches

-Engine Stop Switch
+Switches Engine Stop Switch

 Move the stop switch either left or right to the OFF position to stop the engine quickly.
-Move the stop switch to the RUN position before attempting to start the engine.
 The engine will not start or run when the switch is off.

 Both the main switch and the engine stop switch will shut off all electrical power to the vehicle, including lights.